ivanursul/ivanursul/articles/java/openSourceCollections.md

 As you can conclude, writing the code is much easier with *Guava*.

 **How to use library:**

-Below, you can find *dependancy* for Maven's library importation:
+*Dependancy* for Maven's library importation is listed hereafter:
 ```
 <!-- https://mvnrepository.com/artifact/com.google.guava/guava -->
 <dependency>